 A former marketing manager, in 2015 Jo founded her own consulting business advising organisations on workplace diversity.
 She has written a book, Equal Power.

 Record Of Delivery

-Jo has a strong record of delivering for local people.
-As an MP, Jo has:
+Jo has a strong record of delivering for people in East Dunbartonshire, and as a Minister.

 After entering Parliament, Jo was a Liberal Democrat spokesperson on foreign affairs, equality, Scotland and the arts.
 Jo was also a member of the Speaker’s Conference from 2009-2010 which looked at ways to increase the number of women and BME MPs.